DigiBP/Team-Lemons/README.md

    * The information about the second approver is stored in the project database.
 * The third approver is chosen depending on the amount of money requested by the credit applicant.
   * The DMN Model created by the group will decide which management level will be requried to accept or decline the request.
-* After the third approval the information about the credit will be forwarded to the accounting department where it will be processes and updated in the SAP system.
+* After the third approval the information about the credit will be forwarded to the accounting department where it will be processed and updated in the SAP system.

 # Digitalization of Process <br />
 As already visible in the to-be process, several process steps are to be automated: